For writers of trauma narratives

 Description

-CATS for writers is a professional development program for writers engaged with content that is sensitive, explicit or otherwise potentially disturbing.
+A live program, delivered in person or online, for writers engaged with content that is sensitive, explicit or otherwise potentially disturbing.
+It is suitable for experienced, emerging and aspiring writers.
 The program covers long-form fiction and non-fiction genres including memoir, auto/biography, autofiction, heritage fiction, self-help, professional and general non-fiction texts.

 We explore theoretical approaches to trauma-informed and trauma-sensitive practices; opportunities for confidential debriefing; and practical strategies for dealing with the day-to-day challenges of writing works that expose, explore or otherwise deal with sensitive, disturbing or explicit content.